mrprofessor/rudra.dev/content/posts/custom_user_store_with_auth0.md

 </div>
 <!--endtoc-->

-Auth0 is an identity management solution for Web, Mobile, and IoT devices.
-It supports almost all types of authentication mechanisms and eases the complexity of both authentication and authorization.
-However, like everything else it has it's limits.
-Particularly there is one limit I have recently faced, and this post is nothing but a POC to the solution.
+Auth0 is a comprehensive identity management solution designed for Web, Mobile, and IoT devices.
+With its wide range of supported authentication mechanisms, it simplifies the complexities of authentication and authorization.
+However, even with its many advantages, Auth0 has limitations that can hinder its effectiveness.Recently, I encountered one such limitation, and this post serves as a proof of concept for the solution.

 ## The problem {#the-problem}

-Auth0 has it's own user store; however, it requires that `email` address must be unique for each user(per connection).
-In other words, Auth0 doesn't support unique username based user database, where email may not be unique.
-This `one user per email` is a widely popular pattern, since the Internet chose it for us.
+Although Auth0 provides its own user store, it enforces a unique `email` address for each user within a given connection.
+As a result, Auth0 does not support a user database based on unique usernames where emails may not be unique.
+The practice of having `one user per email` is a widely adopted pattern on the internet, which Auth0 does not accommodate.

 ## Ground work {#ground-work}

-So in this post, we will setup a PostgreSQL database with some user data.
-Then we will connect the Auth0 to our database and test some usual authentication stuff.
+In this post, we will be setting up a PostgreSQL database with a set of user data.
+Subsequently, we will integrate Auth0 with our database and test typical authentication processes.

 ### Set up the Database {#set-up-the-database}